digitaltob/personal-site/src/posts/faster-websites-using-webp-images.md

 </div>

-So to match one of these rules we will detect if the browser supports WebP, and from this, we decide which of the two 'root' classes (.no-webp or .webp) are dynamically added to the &lt;html&gt; element using javascript.
+So to match one of these rules we will detect if the browser supports WebP, and from this, we decide which of the two 'root' classes (`.no-webp` or `.webp`) are dynamically added to the `<html>` element using javascript.

 <h3>Detect if the browser supports WebP</h3>